 The Refuge provides a supportive environment for healing that combines compassionate care with the latest in research-backed treatment modalities for eating disorders and other mental or behavioral health disorders.
-We invite you to learn more about orthorexia treatment programming at our center.
+We invite you to learn more about orthorexia treatment in our stand-alone eating disorder treatment program, Oak House at The Refuge.

 Learn more about treatment for orthorexia at The Refuge, A Healing Place